 The Origins of the Irish Coffee

-If you’ve ever travelled to Ireland, both the Republic or Northern Ireland, chances are that you came across the famous Irish Coffee, a boozy spin on everyone’s favourite cuppa’ joe.
-While the name should give its origins away, many people still think that this hot beverage came into being in San Fran’s famous Buena Vista Cafe in the 1950s.
+If you’ve ever traveled to Ireland, either the Republic or Northern Ireland, chances are that you came across the famous Irish Coffee, a boozy spin on everyone’s favourite cuppa’ joe.
+While the name should give its origins away, many people still think that this hot beverage came into being in San Francisco’s famous Buena Vista Cafe in the 1950s.

-Foynes, the first Irish transatlantic airport for Pan Am, was where their first passenger commercial flights from New York departed from in 1939.
+Foynes, the first Irish transatlantic airport for Pan Am, was where Ireland’s first passenger commercial flights from New York departed from in 1939.
 In 1943 a flight en route to New York turned back to Foynes due to bad weather and Sheridan was asked to make food and drinks for the freezing passengers.
 He poured Irish whiskey into the coffee and when the the guests asked him if it was Brazilian coffee he told them it was Irish Coffee.
-And hence Ireland’s second most favourite alcoholic export was born.
+Hence, Ireland’s second-most favourite alcoholic export was born.

 Where to Grab an Irish Coffee in Ireland

-If you ever decide to do trip around Ireland and you also happen to be fond of this boozy drink, be sure to visit one (or more!) of the following establishments.
+If you ever take a trip around Ireland, and you also happen to be fond of this boozy drink, be sure to visit one (or more!) of the following establishments.
 All of whom, according to their patrons, serve the best Irish Coffee in the country.

 - When in Dublin make sure to stay away from the usual tourist traps around Temple Bar area and instead head straight to The Stage Door.
 Their Irish Coffees are delicious and are served in massive mugs.
 They also boast a little street terrace which is the perfect spot to sit and watch the city go by.

-- O’Donoghue’s is another great Irish Coffee serving spot in Dublin just off the busy shopping Grafton Street.
-If you’re not a fan of the crowds avoid it on match days.
+- O’Donoghue’s is another great Irish-Coffee-serving spot in Dublin, just off the busy shopping area of Grafton Street.
+If you’re not a fan of the crowds, avoid it on match days.
 They serve a fabulously traditional Irish Coffee with a good helping of fresh cream.

 - Don’t miss out on one of the best cups of Irish Coffee in the most traditional of surroundings of Dublin, at O’Sullivans.
 This Westmoreland Street pub is well worth the visit to warm up in while waiting for the bus.